Hampstead Heath: Extension

 The Extension is an open space to the north-west of the main heath.
 It does not share the history of common and heathland of the rest of the heath.
 Instead it was created out of farmland, largely due to the efforts of Henrietta Barnett who went on to found Hampstead Garden Suburb.
 Its farmland origins can still be seen in the form of old field boundaries, hedgerows and trees.

+The Hill Garden and Pergola

+The Hill Garden and Pergola lie to the west of Inverforth House (formerly The Hill), and were laid out from 1906 by Thomas Hayton Mawson as private gardens for Lord Leverhulme.
+After neglect in recent decades the garden and pergola are in the care of the City of London Corporation, are being restored, and are open to the public but locked at night.
+Several buildings within the garden are individually listed at grade II* or grade II.
+Those at grade II* include: the summerhouse at the western end of the pergola, which has extensive views over Hampstead Heath towards Harrow on the Hill; a summerhouse to the south of the garden; the southern pergola and terrace; the Cruciform pergola; a bridge; the Central Temple summerhouse; and the western pergola.
+The structures listed at grade II are: the pond and its architectural surround; and the garden terrace steps.

 Golders Hill Park

 Golders Hill Park is a formal park adjoining the West Heath.
 It occupies the site of a large house that was bombed during World War II.
 It has an expanse of grass, with a formal flower garden, a duck pond and a separate water garden that leads to a separate area for deer, near a recently renovated small zoo.
 The zoo has donkeys, maras, ring-tailed lemurs, ring-tailed coatis, white-cheeked turacos and European eagle-owls, among other animals.
 There are also tennis courts, a butterfly house and a putting green.

-Unlike the rest of the heath, Golders Hill Park is fenced in, and is closed at night.
+Unlike most of the rest of the heath, Golders Hill Park is fenced in, and is closed at night.